Clicky

 University of Washington

 UW Bothell’s pet policy allows most pets to be within campus premises as long as they are under control and not a nuisance to the public.
-This means you are allowed to bring your cats and dogs on campus as long as they are clean and leashed and as long as you clean up after them or make them wear pet diapers.
+This means you are allowed to bring your cats and dogs on campus as long as they are clean and leashed and you clean up after them or make them wear pet diapers.
 The school also has plastic bags distributed around the campus grounds to make it easier for pet owners to dispose of their pet’s waste, maintaining the cleanliness of the area.

 Service animals are allowed to accompany their persons anywhere on the campus as well, although there may be some locations that are off-limits to them for their safety.
-The best part of the school’s policy is that it also allows animals that are categorized as wild or feral as long as they are not causing property damage, not being hazardous, or being a nuisance.
-So if you have an exotic pet that’s sweet and not dangerous at all, then chances are you may take it with you.
+The best part of the school’s policy is that it also allows animals that are categorized as wild or feral as long as they are not causing property damage, being hazardous, or being a nuisance.

 Humboldt State University (Arcata, California)